-RIEL HOUSE

-National Historic Site of Canada
+RIEL HOUSE National Historic Site of Canada

-- Tour the house and gardens with a knowlegeable and friendly bilingual guide in period costume. - · See the outdoor exhibits that tell a story of the Métis and Francophone society of Red River at the end of the 19th century, including the unique settlement pattern of Métis river lots. - Bring a picnic lunch and enjoy the site's peaceful heritage setting.
+- Tour the house and gardens with a knowledgeable and friendly bilingual guide in period costume. - See the outdoor exhibits that tell the story of the Métis and Francophone society of Red River at the end of the 19th century, including the unique settlement pattern of Métis river lots. - Bring a picnic lunch and enjoy the site's peaceful heritage setting. - Call ahead for schedules and fees.